THIS AGREEMENT is made and entered into this

 No signs or posters may be attached to painted or glass surfaces by any means, including duct tape or masking tape.

-No advertising or other matter shall be placed or posted in or about the Premises without the Manager's written approval.
+No advertising or other matter shall be placed or posted in or about the Premises without 's written approval.

 Licensee agrees to keep the Premises and facilities clean and safe from damage by employees of Licensee or any third parties, including event patrons.

-The District reserves the right to require Licensee to take such reasonable protective measures as the Manager may determine necessary to ensure the preservation and protection of the Premises and District equipment.
+The District reserves the right to require Licensee to take such reasonable protective measures as may determine necessary to ensure the preservation and protection of the Premises and District equipment.

 In the event of damage or alteration to the Premises or equipment, Licensee agrees to pay to the District, on demand, such sums needed to fully restore the Premises or equipment, or repair the damage, or replace altered or damaged portions, at the District's option.
 Such damage shall include crowd damage as a result of failure to maintain order.